 Then take a gander at the Monterey Zoo, a sanctuary for professionally and humanely trained wild/exotic and domestic birds and animals for film, television, live productions, and education in large and natural enclosures.
 For a truly unique experience, stay overnight in one of their private bungalows and hear the roar of tigers and lions and enjoy breakfast delivered by African elephants.

 Quench your thirst at the River Road wine tasting rooms in the Santa Lucia Highlands.
 Wrath Wines produce site-driven Pinot Noir, Chardonnay, Syrah, and Sauvignon Blanc from their estate vineyard and properties.
 Guests of the Hahn Tasting Room are encouraged to bring a picnic and relax on the deck.
 ATV adventures and walking tours are offered daily, but must be booked in advance.
 Scheid Wines is known for their wide variety of wines.
 Visit their beautiful tasting room between Greenfield and King City and discover why visitors call this place a wine-making gem.
-Most tasting rooms are open daily, but it’s always good to double-check the hours.
+Please note: Hahn will reopen in July 2020 at a date TBD.
+Please check individual websites for the most current updates.

 For more River Road adventures check out the official River Road Wine Trail or Ag Venture Tours & Consulting, a friendly, knowledgeable touring company specializing in wine tasting, sightseeing and agricultural education tours.
 Salinas Valley is often referred to as the “Salad Bowl Capital of the Nation” and these tours provide an exciting look into the agricultural heart of the country.